MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 **Consideration** | **Details**
 --- | ---
 Pros | Bare metal VMware infrastructure with high performance.
-Infrastructure that is fully dedicated to Contoso and is physically isolated from infrastructure of other customers.<br/><br/>Since Contoso is using a rehost using VMware there is, no special configuration or migration complexity.<br/><br/>Contoso can take advantage of their investment in Software Assurance, using the Azure Hybrid Benefit and extended support for legacy Windows and SQL platforms.<br/><br/>Contoso will retain full control of the app VMs in Azure.
+Infrastructure that is fully dedicated to Contoso and is physically isolated from infrastructure of other customers.<br/><br/>Since Contoso is using a rehost using VMware there is, no special configuration or migration complexity.<br/><br/>Contoso can take advantage of their investment in Software Assurance, using the Azure Hybrid Benefit and [Extended Security Updates](https://www.microsoft.com/cloud-platform/windows-server-2008) for legacy Windows and SQL platforms.<br/><br/>Contoso will retain full control of the app VMs in Azure.<br/><br/>
 Cons | Contoso will need to continue supporting the app as VMware VMs rather than moving them to a managed service such as Azure App Service and Azure SQL Database.<br/><br/>Azure VMware Solutions are provisioned and priced based on a minimum of three large nodes rather than individual VMs in Azure IaaS.
+They will need to plan their capacity needs as they don on-premises today rather than benefits from the on-demand nature of other services in Azure.

+> ![NOTE]
-Learn more about the [pricing](https://azure.microsoft.com//pricing/details/azure-vmware-cloudsimple/) of AVS.
+> Learn more about the [pricing](https://azure.microsoft.com/pricing/details/azure-vmware/) of Azure VMware Solutions.

 ## Migration process

 Contoso will move VMs to AVS using the VMware HCX tool.
 The VMs will run in an AVS Private Cloud.
 [VMware HCX migration types](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-8A31731C-AA28-4714-9C23-D9E924DBB666.html) include Bulk Migration, Cold Migration, and even while a workload is running through live migration using vMotion or Replication Assisted vMotion (RAV).

-- As a first step, Contoso prepares the Azure components for AVS, and prepares the on-premises VMware infrastructure.
+- As a first step, Contoso prepares the Azure components for AVS.
 - Contoso creates the AVS Service using the Azure portal and then provisions the AVS Nodes.
 - The AVS Private cloud is then created and the networking is configured including the ExpressRoute circuits.
 - Contoso next configures the HCX components to connect their on-premises vSphere environment to the AVS Private Cloud.